TheInnerParty/Minesweeper/README.md

 # Minesweeper
 A minimalist minesweeper game.

-Play the web version here: https://theinnerparty.github.io/Minesweeper/webDemo/minesweeper.html
+Play the web version [here](https://theinnerparty.github.io/Minesweeper/webDemo/minesweeper.html).

 Includes a fully featured and portable game logic engine, and a graphical frontend written with openFrameworks.